CPImagined/CPImagined-Archive/README.md

 ## IMPORTANT: Use of these files
 You are free to download and mess around with these files to your heart's content.
 You may use them freely on a locally-hosted server, however I **expressly forbid the use of any of these files or parts thereof on any public server\***.
 I will know.
-<small>*Public server is defined as any CPPS that can be accessed by more than one household.</small>
+*Public server is defined as any CPPS that can be accessed by more than one household.

 If you wish to use anything you find in this archive publicly, you **must contact me\* and receive my permission *before* doing so**.
 You must also credit CPI, which I define as "if anyone asks, don't say you made it."
 That's all.
-<small>*Me as in Jeff The Rock.
-No other Club Penguin Imagined staff will give you permission.</small>
+*Me as in Jeff The Rock.
+No other Club Penguin Imagined staff will give you permission.

 My Discord username is `jefftherock`.
 Please feel free to reach out at any time for this reason.
 ## Most of all...